farskid/farzadyz.com/content/cv.md

 Has worked as an Individual contributor, Senior engineer, Lead engineer, Tech and Team leader.

-Excellent at clear communication, transparency, team work, peer support, driving initiatives, driving from ideation to completion, Scoping and technical breakdown, learning, teaching, social interactions
+Excellent at clear communication, transparency, team work, peer support, driving initiatives, driving from ideation to completion, scoping and technical breakdown, learning, teaching, social interactions

 ## Education